blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

     }
     ```

-- **Specifying there is a list of properties** - The entity type can also define whether or not its properties are lists, where the elements of the list are described by a Property Type
+- **Specifying there is a list of properties** - The entity type can also define whether its properties are lists, where

+  - the elements of the list are described by a Property Type
+  - there is an optionally specified _maximum_ amount of items in the list
+  - there is an optionally specified _minimum_ amount of items in the list

   **Example 1**
   The `Car` Entity Type could contain the Property Types `Make`, `Model`, `Year`, `Brake Horsepower`, and a list of `Extra Trim`